+ How To Add This Control To Your Project (Click to Expand)

 5. Joystick Pad

-This pad gives the user the ability to activate a robot's movement panel from a touch interface.
+This pad lets the user activate a robot's movement panel from a touch interface.

 6. Servo Pad

-This pad gives the user the ability to move 180-degree servos in a pan/tilt configuration, using just a finger.
+This pad allows the user to move 180-degree servos using a finger in a pan/tilt configuration.

 7. Voltage/Temp Display